pushmix/web-notification/README.md

 **1. Details**

 In the dashboard click _New Subscription_ and enter your *Website URL* and the opt-in prompt *Title*.
-The optional *Description* field used to motivate your visitors to subscribe to your notifications.
+Use the optional *Description* field to motivate your visitors to subscribe to your notifications.

 All subscription details can be edited later, in exception of the website address.